Banking in the Netherlands

 It is important to know that payments in the Netherlands are usually made by debit card (connected to your Dutch bank account) or in cash with euros.
 Credit cards are mainly used for larger purchases and in restaurants, airports and clothing stores.
 Most supermarkets only accept debit cards or cash.
 Cheques are not commonly used in the Netherlands.

-Perhaps unlike what you are used to, many Dutch banks operate mainly online.
+Perhaps unlike what you are used to, many banks in the Netherlands operate mainly online.
 Customers can organise their financial affairs via online banking through the website or with a phone banking app.
 Online banking allows you to access your account anytime and anywhere and is a convenient, secure way to carry out financial transactions.
 Contact your bank for more information.